khasburrahman/DRF-Model-Viewset-Model-Serializer-Example/README.md

 ### Running the example for the next time
 - start the service: `python manage.py runserver 0:8000`

-This repo has a `docker flavor with postgresql` see the docker brach
+This repo has a `docker flavor with postgresql` see the docker brach: https://github.com/khasburrahman/DRFPostgresDocker/tree/DRF-+-POSTGRES-With-Docker